David Green (running back, born 1953)

 David Green (born September 7, 1953) is an American former professional gridiron football running back who played for both the Montreal Alouettes and Hamilton Tiger-Cats of the Canadian Football League (CFL) and the Cleveland Browns of the National Football League (NFL).

 Early life

-Born September 7, 1953 in Jacksonville, North Carolina, he attended Richlands High School and Chowan Junior College (in Murfreesboro, North Carolina).
+Born September 7, 1953 in Jacksonville, North Carolina, he attended Richlands High School and Chowan Junior College in Murfreesboro, North Carolina.
+He then played football at Edinboro University in Edinboro, Pennsylvania.
+Playing in the Pennsylvania State Athletic Conference in 1975 and 1976, Green was named Honorable Mention All-American by the Associated Press and to the Conference All-Star team.
+In 19 games, he had a career average of 104 rushing yards per game at Edinboro.

-He played his university football at Edinboro University in Edinboro, Pennsylvania.
-Playing in the Pennsylvania State Athletic Conference in 1975 and 1976, Green was named Honorable Mention All-American by the Associated Press and to the Conference all star team.
-In 19 games he had a career average 104 rushing yards per game at Edinboro.
 He was inducted into the Edinboro Hall of Fame on April 30, 1988.